-Kristian Byskov is an artist, writer and pedagogue.
+Kristian Byskov is an artist, writer and designer.

 This site compiles his work and practice.

-Graduated as MFA from The Royal Danish Academy of Fine Arts, The School of Walls and Space, 2013.
-Additionally, he has certificate in Permaculture, Svanholm, 2013 and is a trained facilitator of Theatre of the Oppressed from Kuringa, Berlin, 2016
+Kristian Byskov is born in 1984 in Næstved, DK, and graduated as MFA from The Royal Danish Academy of Fine Arts, The School of Walls and Space, 2013.

-Received Munch-Christensen’s Debutant Price for Mitose, The Charlottenborg Grant for BUBOS as well as a work grant in literature from The Danish Arts Council.
+He received Munch-Christensen’s Debutant Price for Mitose, The Charlottenborg Grant for BUBOS as well as work grants in literature and visual arts from The Danish Arts Council.

 This site is supported by: